cstavitsky/cstavitsky.github.io/_posts/2017-07-21-in-support-of-newsletters.md

 I sent out the first issue and got a bunch of responses back.
 People seemed to like it.
 A few people I hadn't spoken to for a while sent me a note and I was thrilled to hear from them.

+And so I sent out some more.
+I wasn't very consistent about it except for maybe the first 3, which I sent out like clockwork at the same time, once a week.
+Then I lagged for a while.
+In total, since I started about 10 months ago, I've sent out 9 issues.
+I'd say that's fairly magazine-like.

+One thing I want to note: if anyone was bothered by Tromple, I wanted them to let me know so I could stop sending them mail.
+Because I already knew everyone I was emailing, and I wasn't using a bulk-mailing service, there was no unsubscribe button.
+I let everyone know that if s/he were no longer interested in Tromple, to let me know and I would remove him or her.
+Over the last 9 issues, exactly zero people have asked to be removed from the list (of course, it's possibly some may have created a filter to send Tromple directly to spam).
+Which tells me I'm doing something right.

+Writing a newsletter is great because it's a semi-frequent, low-pressure way to feel connected to the people on my list.
+I hope it keeps a good chunk of them feeling connected to me.
+Receiving a newsletter isn't as urgent as getting emailed directly; there's no pressure to respond.
+It won't negatively affect our relationship if recipients don't respond.
+But, if someone _does_ want to respond, it's absolutely welcome.
+The newsletter format also provides us some interesting fodder to talk about and chew on.
+I like people who like to chew on ideas, and those are the kinds of people I most want to stay in touch with.

+Speaking of which, Tromple has become an outlet for me to chew on ideas myself.
+Professional life, depending on your profession, doesn't allow these kinds of outlets.
+We have a group chat client at work, and there are some fun rooms where people post funny things, but there's not really a ton of room for thinking about things, making connections.
+I don't regularly read any of the same publications, so Tromple has become a reason for me to seek out new interesting things to read, and a way to organize and tie together what I've found.
+And those interesting things don't necessarily have to be useful.
+They aren't required to teach you how to be a millionaire in the future, or how to accept your body better.
+They can just be interesting.

+In general, maintaining a low-pressure newsletter has been good for me.
+It lets me maintain a connection that feels worthwhile with the people I'm interested in staying in touch with.
+It prompts me to seek out new interesting things to read.
+It causes me to analyze what I'm reading and look for connections among seemingly unrelated things.
+It lets me inject a little of my own personality and commentary on the links I sent out.

+For all these same reasons, I think that writing a newsletter could be good for you, too.